cphurley82/toyssd/README.md

 - DEMO_NUMJOBS: number of jobs (e.g., `1`)
 - DEMO_RUNTIME_S: runtime in seconds (e.g., `5`)
 - FIO_EXE_OVERRIDE: full path to a specific fio binary (otherwise the build will try a system fio or bundled source-built one)
+- BUILD_BUNDLED_FIO: ON by default; builds and uses the bundled fio if no system fio is found.

+Notes on macOS:

+- The CMake `run_fio_demo` target automatically sets SSD_SIM_LIB_PATH and DYLD_LIBRARY_PATH so the fio engine can find `libssdsim` and SystemC.
+- For manual runs, set SSD_SIM_LIB_PATH and DYLD_LIBRARY_PATH as shown above.

 Examples: